eaklykova/multi_document_summarization_2023/README.md

 * Ne_rate – the percentage of NE found in the summary relative to the chapter
 * Rouge-L – ROUGE-L for the longest sequence
 * Len_rate – length of summary / length of chapter
+For more info, see *final_presentation.pdf* in this repository.

 ## Summary Evaluation: Results
 Spearman correlation coefficient between expert judgements and: